Dmytro-Kozachok/awesomestaticsites.com/content/hugo-experience.md

   cd .\<your_site_name>
 ```

-3. Initiate your local git repository for the site, check the list of untracked files, copy all the folders into the local git repository, and commit the action to Git:
+3. Initiate your local Git repository for the site, check the list of untracked files, copy all the folders into the local Git repository, and commit these to Git:

 ```sh
   git init